In Practice Open Call

 Pictured left to right: Tom Thayer, Alexandre Singh, Joanna Malinowska.

-OPEN CALL FOR ARTIST PROPOSALS
+ANNUAL OPEN CALL FOR ARTIST PROPOSALS

 SculptureCenter seeks proposals that offer new ways of considering sculpture or furthering the understanding of the discipline and how it can intersect with other mediums.
 Artist proposals will be reviewed relative to the following criteria: